psliwa/PHPPdf/README.markdown

 * float - works similar but not the same as in HTML/CSS.
 Allowed values: left|none|right, default none
 * line-height - works similar as in HTML/CSS.
 Default value: 1.2*font-size
 * text-align - works as same as in HTML/CSS.
 Allowed values: left|center|right, default left.
-* page-break - breaks page in the end of the owner of this attribute.
-Owner of this attribute must by directly child of dynamic-page tag!
+* break - breaks page or column in the end of the owner of this attribute.
+Owner of this attribute must by directly child of dynamic-page or column-layout tag!
 * colspan, rowspan - works similar as in HTML (TODO: rowspan isn't implemented yet)
 * href - external url where element should linking
 * ref - id of element where owner should linking